 Beacon Historical Society

 Sun Closed

-We gather September 23 at 7 p.m. at the Elks Club, whom we thank for hosting us.
-If you are unable to join us in person, we make every effort to stream our monthly meetings live via a Zoom link on the front page of our website at BeaconHistorical.org.
-Previous meetings can be found under the Past Events tab on that same website.
+We gather at 7 p.m. at the Elks Club, whom we thank for hosting us.
+If you are unable to join us in person, we make every effort to stream our monthly meetings live via the Zoom link below; previous meetings can be found under the Past Events tab above.

+Beacon Historical Society